Written By:

 If you are new to the world of outdoor digital photos, you may want to learn how to waterproof a DSLR camera.
-After all, many of the best digital cameras are DSLR models, and these cameras are not always waterproof, let alone water-resistant.
+Despite the fact that some of the best digital cameras are DSLR models, these cameras are not always waterproof, let alone water-resistant.
 So why learn how to waterproof the best DSLR cameras and what are the various methods to do so?
-Keep reading to find out.
+First off, if you’re shooting photos in the rain, use common sense and protect your gear.
+Implement the use of waterproof bags and thick neoprene sleeves to transport equipment safely.
+It’s also a good idea to invest in a waterproof camera housing for lengthy rain sessions.
+You can also attach a lens hood to prevent raindrops on the lens and keep an umbrella handy to shade the camera when shooting.
+Finally, seek covered areas like porches to capture shots.

 KEY TAKEAWAYS:

 The primary reason to waterproof a DSLR camera, or any camera, is to keep it safe and to avoid having to learn about DSLR lens repair.
-Once you find the right DSLR settings for outdoor photography, you should avoid moisture of all kinds.
+Once you find the right DSLR settings for outdoor photography, you should avoid moisture of all kinds, especially if you’re using the camera in our Nikon D5500 review.
 Some DSLR cameras are water-resistant to a certain extent, but none are waterproof, so you may have to learn where to donate a non-functional digital camera if you are not careful.

 Insider Tip